Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a story event.md

 ## To rename a story event in your project, assuming you've created a story event:

-1. Open the Story Events List Tool
+1. Assuming you have the Story Events List Tool
 2. Right-click the story event in the List
 3. Select "Rename" in the dropdown menu
 4. Type in the new name of your story event